MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-capacity-required-service-resource.md

 ---
-title: Set the capacity required for a service or resource (Dynamics 365 Customer Service) | MicrosoftDocs
+title: Setting the service or resource capacity in Dynamics 365 Customer Service | MicrosoftDocs
 description: View how to set the capacity required for a service or resource in Dynamics 365 Customer Service ms.date: 10/01/2018 ms.topic: article